 The viral load increases as HIV infection worsens.
 Viral load helps predict how fast the CD4 count is likely to decrease over the next few years.

-The CD4 count and viral load help doctors determine how soon to start antiretroviral drugs, what effects treatment is likely to have, and whether other drugs may be needed to prevent complicating infections.
+The CD4 count and viral load help doctors determine how soon to start antiretroviral medications, what effects treatment is likely to have, and whether other medications may be needed to prevent complicating infections.